Need a little help saving money? In only 8 simple steps you can create a monthly budget that is guaranteed to kickstart your savings.

 If you’ve never taken the time to list out how much money you spend in this category, it might be difficult.
 Each month tends to vary due to the entertainment portion of this section.

-However, it’s important to remember that when creating a budget you need to limit your spending so that you can maximize your savings.
+However, it’s important to remember that when you create a monthly budget, you need to limit your spending so that you can maximize your savings.
 Spend a little extra time on this category if necessary just to ensure you come up with the most accurate number for your monthly spending in this category.

 This step is optional, but it sure does help with organization.
 Since you’ve listed out all of your expenses, put them into what I like to call ‘Major Categories’.
 These major categories include household, automotive, subscriptions, utilities, etc.